Peeing on a River Trip

 LEAVE NO TRACE

 A cornerstone principle of responsible recreating is “Leave No Trace” (LNT).
 There are a number of ways we practice LNT techniques while rafting, one being, making local calls into the river.
+Our guided white water rafting trips are designed around these same Leave No Trace principles, helping guests enjoy the wild while keeping it pristine.

 Making a local call into the river helps keep the shore and campsites clean both for ourselves as well as future visitors.
 This works several ways.
 First it keeps beaches and campsites from smelling like a bathroom.
 Secondly, this diminishes the attraction of animals and insects to the salty spots left behind by peeing onshore.